 Thanks to the company's talkative CEO, we have a good idea about when it will launch, how much it will cost, and what types of shows and films it might stream.
-For instance, we already know it green-lit a live-action Star Wars TV show and that it won't air any R-rated content.
+For instance, we already know it green-lit two live-action Star Wars TV shows, and that it won't air any R-rated content.
 It will also have original series and should be much cheaper than Netflix.
 Is your interest piqued?
-Well, then, continuing reading.
+Ours too.

-Disney's CEO, Bob Iger, revealed in September 2017 that Disney has been developing a standalone streaming service to directly compete with Netflix.
+Disney's CEO, Bob Iger, first revealed in 2017 that Disney has been developing a standalone streaming service to directly compete with Netflix.
 As a result, Disney's extensive library of content, including Marvel and Star Wars titles, will be pulled from Netflix starting in 2019.
-Disney originally announced its intention to withdraw content from Netflix during an earnings report in early August.
+Disney originally announced its intention to withdraw content from Netflix during an earnings report in August 2017.

 'Treasure trove of content'